bigaidream-projects/drmad/gpu_lua/README.md

 ## Current Status
 Can tune learning rates and L2 norms

+## How to run

+- `drmad_mnist.lua` is for tuning L2 penalties on MNIST.
+- `cuda_drmad_mnist.lua` is for tuning L2 penalties on MNIST with CUDA.
+- `lr_drmad_mnist.lua` is for tuning learning rates and L2 penalties on MNIST.

 ## TODO
 1. Experiments on CIFAR-10 and ImageNet
 2. ~~Support for learning rates~~